slackapi/bolt-js/docs/_advanced/configuring_workflow_steps.md

 **3. Updating the builder's workflow**

 After your app listens to the `view_submission`, you'll call [`workflows.updateStep`](https://api.slack.com/methods/workflows.updateStep) with the unique `workflow_step_id` (found in the `body`'s `workflow_step` object) to save the configuration for that builder's specific workflow.
 Two important parameters:
-- `inputs` is an object with keyed child objects representing the data your app expects to receive from the user upon workflow execution.
+- `inputs` is an object with keyed child objects representing the data your app expects to receive from the user upon workflow step execution.
 You can include handlebar-style syntax (`{{ variable }}`) for variables that are collected earlier in a workflow.
 - `outputs` is an array of objects indicating the data your app will provide upon workflow step completion.

 Read the documentation for [`input` objects](https://api.slack.com/reference/workflows/workflow_step#input) and [`output` objects](https://api.slack.com/reference/workflows/workflow_step#output) to learn more about how to structure these parameters.